======================================================================

 parts, landing gear, firewalls, exhaust ducts (helicopters), and

 hydraulic systems.
-In fact, about two thirds of all titanium metal
+About two thirds of all titanium metal produced is

-produced is used in aircraft engines and frames.
-The titanium 6AL-4V
+used in aircraft frames and engines.
+The titanium 6AL-4V alloy

-alloy accounts for almost 50% of all alloys used in aircraft
+accounts for almost 50% of all alloys used in aircraft applications.

 The Lockheed A-12 and the SR-71 "Blackbird" were two of the first